MeteoSwiss/realtime_pollen_calibration/README.rst

 The module ``update_strength`` uses both observed and modelled pollen concentrations to check whether the current ICON concentrations match the real world.
 In case of a mismatch the tuning field is adapted accordingly.
 Technically speaking, the field ``tune`` is adapted by using the GRIB2 field ``saisn`` and the observed and modelled pollen concentrations of the last 120 hours at hourly resolution in ATAB format (missing data supported).

-Missing fields result in an error and thus no update of the fields.
-The input fields remain unchanged.
-If not all station data (observed or modelled) is available, the extraction will still take place and the update of the fields will be tried.
-However, input fields will remain unchanged if more than 10% of the data is missing.

 For further details of the realtime pollen calibration concept one may refer to the paper above.

 How to configure the package
 -------------------------------

 The implementation includes a command line interface based on the click package.
 The configuration is done by editing the config.yaml file where the input/output is specified.
-There is the option to configure the increment of the timestamp of the outfile relative to the infile in hours.
-The config.yaml should include the following entries (sample file names):
+The config.yaml should include the following entries (sample file names/values):

 .. code-block:: console